-Carefully remove the inverter/charger from its shipping package and inspect all contents.
+Carefully remove the inverter from its shipping package and inspect all contents.
 Verify the following items are included:

-- The PICOGLF Inverter/Charger

-- Red and black DC terminal covers

-- AC terminal block cover with two Phillips screws

-- Two Flange nuts and 4 Phillips screws (installed on the DC terminals).

-- PICOGLF Series Owner's Manual
+- The PICOGLF inverter - AC terminal block cover with two Phillips screws - Two Flange nuts and 4 Phillips screws (installed on the DC terminals). - PICOGLF Series Owner's Manual